tillkaeufer/chameleon_neural_network/Scaling/README.md

 > X_train = scaler.inverse_transform(X_train)

 Be careful to that 'scaler' is actually the right scaler.
 Therefore, it is good to give for scaler for the features another name than the target scaler.

+A list of Scalers and their explanations can be found at https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing.